GIV-UCalgary/GIV-Website/content/authors/amirhossein/_index.md

 - M.Sc.
 Students

 ---
-Meysam is an MSc student interested in Digital Earth.
+Amirhossein is an MSc student interested in Digital Earth and Machine Learning.